prod3v3loper/five/README.md

 - Webpack, Babel, Typescript, Sass...
 - Bootstrap

+**Create a .env.local file like your local development**
+- Database
+- Mailer
+...

 Clone the project to download its contents in your project folder:
 ```
 cd projects/